AcademySoftwareFoundation/openexr-images/MultiResolution/README.rst

        resolution levels are accessed by the renderer as it projects the texture onto the object.

-   * -
+   * - ``PeriodicPattern.exr``

-       * PeriodicPattern.exr
+     - A mip-map image that tiles seamlessly in "periodic" wrap mode.
+       The image can be used to check if 3D renderers correctly implement this wrap mode.

-       * MirrorPattern.exr
+   * - ``MirrorPattern.exr``

-     - Mip-map images that tile seamlessly in "periodic" and "mirror" wrap mode respectively.
-The images can be used to check if 3D renderers correctly implement those wrap modes.
+     - Mip-map images that tile seamlessly in "mirror" wrap mode.
+The image can be used to check if 3D renderers correctly implement this wrap modes.